awsdocs/aws-support-user-guide/doc_source/using-service-linked-roles-ta.md

 AWS Trusted Advisor uses AWS Identity and Access Management \(IAM\) [ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique IAM role that is linked directly to Trusted Advisor\.
 Service\-linked roles are predefined by Trusted Advisor, and they include all the permissions that the service requires to call other AWS services on your behalf\.
 Trusted Advisor uses this role to check your usage across AWS and to provide recommendations for improving your AWS environment\.
 For example, Trusted Advisor analyzes your Amazon EC2 instance use to help you reduce costs, increase performance, tolerate failures, and improve security\.

-This role simplifies getting started with your AWS account, because you don't have to add the necessary permissions for Trusted Advisor\.
-Trusted Advisor defines the permissions of its service\-linked role, and only Trusted Advisor can assume this role\.
+The `AWSServiceRoleForTrustedAdvisor` role simplifies getting started with your AWS account, because you don't have to add the necessary permissions for Trusted Advisor\.
 The defined permissions include the trust policy and the permissions policy\.
 That permissions policy can't be attached to any other IAM entity\.

+If you don't need to use the features or services of Trusted Advisor, we recommend that you delete the `AWSServiceRoleForTrustedAdvisor` role\.
 You can delete the role only after you first disable Trusted Advisor\.
-This prevents you from removing permissions required by Trusted Advisor operations\.
+This safeguard prevents you from removing permissions required by Trusted Advisor operations\.
 When you disable Trusted Advisor, you disable all service features, including offline processing and notifications\.
-Also, if you disable Trusted Advisor for a linked account, then the separate payer account is also affected, which negates some cost\-saving functionality\.
-You can re\-enable Trusted Advisor only after installing the AWSServiceRoleForTrustedAdvisor in the account through IAM\.
+Also, if you disable Trusted Advisor for a linked account, then the separate payer account is also affected, which means you won't receive Trusted Advisor checks that identify ways to save costs\.
+You can re\-enable Trusted Advisor only after installing the `AWSServiceRoleForTrustedAdvisor` service role in the account through IAM\.

 **Note**
 AWS Support uses a separate IAM service\-linked role for accessing your account's resources to provide billing, administrative, and support services\.
 For more information, see [Using service\-linked roles for AWS Support](using-service-linked-roles-sup.md)\.